MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 ## Plan

-Use the following check list to evaluate your existing plan.
+Use the following checklist to evaluate your existing plan.
 Use the steps to create a plan for migration based on the business motivations and outcomes that you have defined.

 - **Discovery and assessment**: Has the team completed a discovery of existing inventory?
 Has an initial rationalization and assessment been completed?
 - **Technical skilling**: Does the team have a skills plan in place?